jina-ai/docs/chapters/traversal.md

 1. The granularity of the chunk will be increased by 1.
 2. The chunk will be referenced to its parent which is the root node.

-This procedure allows Jina (and you) to query chunks and reference them back to its root document at any `granularity` level.
+This procedure allows Jina (and you) to query chunks and reference them back to its root Document at any `granularity` level.

 ## Matches

-In a neural search system (and traditional retrieval system), *matches* are the expected documents returned from the search index given the user query.
+In a neural search system (and traditional retrieval system), *matches* are the expected Documents returned from the search index given the user query.
 In Jina, matches could happen at any level of the representation tree -- the root level or any chunk level.

 To fully understand the concept of matches, we introduce a new term, named *adjacency* (short for *a* in the diagram below).
-The adjacency reflects the level of the document it is connected to.
+The adjacency reflects the level of the Document it is connected to.

 **NOTE: granularity and adjacency apply to both chunks and matches.**